1967 Detroit riot: July 27–28

-By Thursday, July 27, sufficient order had returned to the city that officers withdrew ammunition from the National Guardsmen stationed in the riot area and ordered them to sheath their bayonets.
-Troop withdrawal began on Friday, July 28, the day of the last major fire in the riot.
-The Army troops were completely withdrawn by Saturday, July 29.
+By Thursday, July 27, sufficient order had returned to the city that National Guardsmen stationed riot areas were ordered to remove ammunition from their firearms and sheath their bayonets.
+Troop withdrawal began on Friday, July 28 and completed by Saturday, July 29.

 Reactions

 Nationwide violence

 The Detroit riot was a catalyst to unrest elsewhere as the riot spread from the city into adjoining suburbs and to other areas of Michigan.
 Minimal rioting was reported in Highland Park and River Rouge, a heavier police presence was required after a bomb threat was phoned in to an E.J.
-Korvette store in Southgate and very minimal violence was reported in Hamtramck.
-The state deployed National Guardsmen or state police to other Michigan cities as simultaneous riots erupted in Pontiac, Flint, Saginaw, and Grand Rapids, as well as in Toledo and Lima, Ohio; New York City and Rochester, New York; Cambridge, Maryland; Englewood, New Jersey; Houston, Texas; and Tucson, Arizona.
-Disturbances were reported in more than two dozen cities.
+Korvette store in Southgate.
+The state deployed National Guardsmen or state police to other Michigan cities as simultaneous riots erupted in Pontiac, Flint, Saginaw, and Grand Rapids, as well as in Toledo and New York City.
+Disturbances were reported in more than 150 cities, including Newark, New Jersey.

 Local perceptions

 Blacks and whites in Detroit viewed the events of July 1967 in very different ways.
 Part of the process of comprehending the damage was to survey the attitudes and beliefs of people in Detroit.
 Sidney Fine's chapter, "The Polarized Community," cites many of the academic and Detroit Free Press-financed public opinion surveys conducted in the wake of the riot.
 Although Black Nationalism was thought to have been given a boost by the civil strife, as membership in Albert Cleage's church grew substantially and the New Detroit committee sought to include black leadership like Norvell Harrington and Frank Ditto, it was whites who were much more likely to support separation.

 One percent of Detroit blacks favored "total separation" between the races in 1968, whereas 17 percent of Detroit whites did.
 African-Americans supported "integration" by 88 percent, while only 24 percent of whites supported integration.
 Residents of the 12th Street area differed significantly from blacks in the rest of the city however.
 For example, 22 percent of 12th Street blacks thought they should "get along without whites entirely".
 Nevertheless, the Detroit Free Press survey of black Detroiters in 1968 showed that the highest approval rating for people was given to conventional politicians like Charles Diggs (27 percent) and John Conyers (22 percent) compared to Albert Cleage (4 percent).